The coronavirus (COVID-19) pandemic has reshaped the global economy along with the day-to-day lives of almost everyone on earth.

 For passengers flying from Dallas Fort Worth International Airport (DFW), there is also an option for onsite rapid-tests administered by CareNow.
 American Airlines passengers with at least 10 days before their flight can also redeem 12,000 miles for an at-home COVID-19 test.

 Additionally, passengers traveling to the U.S. can download the digital health passport app VeriFLY where they can upload their negative COVID-19 test to their mobile health passport and receive a QR code to help facilitate the check-in process.

 If you are flying on American Airlines and are over the age of 2, you will be required to wear a face mask when you are not eating or drinking.
 To help keep things clean, sanitizing wipes and gels will be available on most international flights and some domestic flights over 900 miles.

 On board, high-touch surfaces will be disinfected in between flights and all aircraft will receive an electrostatic spray once per week, which protects against bacteria, mold, and viruses.
 American announced on August 24, 2020, that in the coming months its planes will be treated with SurfaceWise2, an EPA-approved antiviral solution that kills 99.9% of viruses, including coronaviruses, on surfaces.

 American Airlines also uses HEPA filters on all mainline aircraft and most regional jets that refresh the cabin air every 2 to 4 minutes.

-Inflight food and beverage service in the main cabin will be limited.
+Inflight food and beverage service in the main cabin continue to be limited.
 On some longer flights, prepackaged snack bags will be available on board, but passengers are encouraged to bring their own snacks.